Barrister-at-Law

 About

 Christopher Mallon BL is a direct access employment barrister called to the Bar of England and Wales.
-He has built a focused practice in employment law, discrimination, commercial disputes and civil litigation, appearing regularly before the Employment Tribunal, Employment Appeal Tribunal, the High Court and the Court of Appeal.
+He has built a focused practice in employment law and discrimination, providing expert employment law advice to individuals and employers.
+He appears regularly before the Employment Tribunal and Employment Appeal Tribunal, and accepts direct access instructions — meaning clients can instruct him without a solicitor.

 Practice Areas